-The Chlorophyll MythIn 1995, Dr. Chris Reynolds, an Australian medical practitioner, after witnessing rapid improvement and pain relief of an ageing patient’s leg ulcer by applying a wheatgrass extract, began testing it on other medical conditions and injuries.
-His results left him with no doubt about its effectiveness.
-In response to claims that chlorophyll was responsible, he had this to say:
+The Chlorophyll Myth In 1995, Dr. Chris Reynolds, an Australian medical practitioner, after witnessing rapid improvement and pain relief after applying wheatgrass extract to an elderly patient’s leg ulcer, began testing it on other medical conditions and injuries.
+The results left him with no doubt about its remarkable healing properties.
+In response to claims that chlorophyll was responsible, he said:

->>For considerably more information about the healing properties of wheatgrass, visit Dr. Chris Reynolds’ Wheatgrass Healing website
+>>For remarkably more information about the healing properties of wheatgrass extract, please visit Dr. Chris Reynolds’ website.